irissorg/transcripts.podcast.iriss.org.uk/content/transcript/care-and-permanence-planning-for-looked-after-children-in-scotland.md

 iriss_archive_website_url: "/resources/irissfm/care-and-permanence-planning-looked-after-children-scotland-gillian-henderson-malcolm-schaffer"
 iriss_archive_website_date_of_recording: "2012-02-16T12:00:00+0000"
 ---
-Int. -Interviewer
+MD - Michelle Drumm
 GH - Gillian Henderson
 MS - Michael Schaffer

 Child care and protection research collection.
-Talk by Gillian Henderson and Michael Schaffer, recorded on 16th January 2012
+Talk by Gillian Henderson and Michael Schaffer, recorded on 16th January 2012.

 MS I'm Michael Schaffer and I am Head of Practice & Policy within SCRA.

 GH I'm Gillian Henderson and I am the Information Research Manager within SCRA and I did this research with my colleagues Lucy Hanson and India Whitehead.

-Int.
-Okay, so what research is it you have come to talk to us about today?
+MD Okay, so what research is it you have come to talk to us about today?

 GH It's about our research on the Care and Permanence Planning for Looked After Children in Scotland.
 Now there are two reports - a main report and a supplementary report on Children Identified at Risk at Birth.
 So what was the focus of our study?
 Well what we wanted to do was to follow the pathways of 100 children from when they were first identified as at risk to when they achieved permanence through an Adoption Order or a Parental Responsibilities Order.
 And we principally wanted to look at decision making throughout, number of placements and types of placements the children received up until they were adopted and the time it took for them to reach permanence.
 So we looked at 100 children in the main study and we also looked in more detail, with the supplementary report, at 44 children from the main study who were identified as at risk at birth and mostly accommodated at birth.
 We did the research in 2010 and it was published last year, May 2011.